vincentsider/inprodigo/README.md

 ## Prodigo / Pega Support

 This project adds memory support for **Prodigo output** - processed Pega application exports.
-Since Pega rules are XML-based (not traditional code), In-Memoria's tree-sitter parsing doesn't work directly.
-Instead, we provide an ingestion script that populates In-Memoria's database from Prodigo's pre-processed JSONL manifests.
+Since Pega rules are XML-based (not traditional code), we provide an ingestion script that populates the memory database from Prodigo's pre-processed JSONL manifests.

 ### What the Ingestion Script Does

-The script (`scripts/ingest-prodigo-to-inmemoria.py`) reads Prodigo output and populates In-Memoria's SQLite database:
+The script (`scripts/ingest-prodigo-to-inmemoria.py`) reads Prodigo output and populates the SQLite database:

 | Prodigo Source | In-Memoria Table | What It Contains |
 |----------------|------------------|------------------|